 Watch for transportation initiatives to roll out, including:

-- Sidewalk + Cycling Plan - Project underway
+- Sidewalk + Cycling Priority Capital Project Lists - In progress

 - Colwood Transportation Master Plan - the 2015 plan will be updated to reflect current conditions and projections